TritonDataCenter/rfd/rfd/0158/README.md

 > XXX KEBE SAYS TALK TO NETOPS ABOUT THIS.
 HOW DO PUBLIC-IP PREFIXES GET
 > HANDLED TODAY?
 YOU HAVE SOME OLD DRAWINGS, SEE IF THEY CHANGED.
 DO WE NEED
 > `vxlnat(7D)` RUNNING ROUTING PROTOCOLS?
 WE JUST MIGHT!

+> IT'S POSSIBLE THAT TRITON ITSELF WILL LIKELY KNOW A LOT MORE ABOUT
+> `vxlnat(7D)` INSTANCES THAN THE EXTERNAL NETWORK VIA ROUTING PROTOCOLS.

+> THE FUNDAMENTAL PROBLEM TO BE SOLVED IS SIMPLE TO STATE: WHEN AN INSTANCE
+> GOES DOWN, THE EXTERNAL IP ADDRESSES (BOTH AIP AND SNAT PUBLIC IPS)
+> SERVICED BY THE INSTANCE MUST BE TRANSFERRED TO OTHER RUNNING INSTANCES,
+> WITH ROUTING UPDATED APPROPRIATELY.

+> ONCE THIS TRANSFER IS COMPLETE, THE AIP ADDRESSES SHOULD CONTINUE TO MOVE
+> BITS W/O ANY LOSS BEYOND THE TIME THE AIP COULD NOT REACH A WORKING
+> INSTANCE.
+FOR SNAT/MAPPINGS, THE EXISTING STATE IS GONE, AND INTERIOR
+> NAT-USING FABRIC INSTANCES WILL HAVE TO RESTART THEIR TCP/UDP SESSIONS.
+> BECAUSE `vxlnat(7D)` CONFIGURATION IS REPLICATED IDENTICALLY ACROSS ALL
+> INSTANCES, ONLY REACHABILITY STATE NEEDS TO UPDATE.

 ### Design Decisions and Tradeoffs